vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain-in-bulk.md

 ```
 Note that unlike the VSchema used in Vitess, e.g. in `vtctldclient GetVSchema` and `vtctldclient ApplyVSchema`, the format required by `vtexplain` differs slightly.
 There is an extra level of JSON objects at the top-level of the JSON format to allow you to have a single file that represents the VSchema for multiple Vitess keyspaces.
 In the above example, there is just a single keyspace called `ks1`.

-## 7. Run the VTexplain tool and capture the output
+## 7. Run the VTexplain Tool and Capture the Output

 This step will generate the output you need to analyze to determine what queries may have issues with your proposed VSchema.
 It may take a long time to finish if you have a number of queries.